4d/docs/docs/Project/compiler.md

 #### User preferences

 `.cpp` and `.o` files are stored per project and per user in the user preferences folder.
 This local cache allows several developers to work on the same project.

-### Requirements

-The Silicon compiler calls the **clang** open-source macOS compiler to compile the project from C++ code.
-This tool requires Apple native libraries, which are provided in either the **Xcode** or **Developer Tools** package.

-- **If you already have** Xcode or Developer Tools installed on your computer, you only need to make sure that its version is compliant with 4D requirements.
-- **If you do not have** any of these tools installed on your computer, you will need to download one of them from the Apple Developer web site:
-	- We recommend to install **Xcode**, which is more simple to install.
-However, it is a large library with a lot of unnecessary components.
-	- You can decide to install **Developer Tools** instead.
-This library is more compact, however its installation is a little more complex.

-In any cases, the 4D Silicon compiler will warn you if your configuration does not comply with its requirements.